IANYEYZ/Wordless/README.md

 # Wordless
 Wordless is a programming language that has no reserved words

-It was designed specifically for fast prototyping and concept proving
+It was designed and implemented to teach me how to make a programming language

 ## Syntax
 There's no reserved word in Wordless(there is some pre-defined ones, for something like print(x)).